Platty114/ENEL592/README.md

 ### Adding a vulnerability for analysis
 - To add a new vulnerability to the tool for analysis against the designs, please perform the following procedure.

-1. Add the example vulnerble module and it's asssociated patched module to the src/rtl folder.
+1. Add the example vulnerable module and it's asssociated patched module to the src/rtl folder.

 At the moment, all vulnerabilities are being stored in src/rtl/example_vulnerabilities.
 Feel to free to add any new vulnerabilities to that folder, or create a new folder in the rtl folder for it.
 For an example of how to organize your vulnerable and patched modules, please see src/rtl/example_vulnerabilities/cwe-1231.